Quick Answer

 Pumpkins, tea lights, newspaper, and a few bags of fun-size chocolate.
 You are looking at under fifty pounds for materials that can drive a full afternoon of covers.

-A full evening Halloween party works best if your pub has a younger or mixed-age crowd and if you have space for either a DJ or live music.
-Be honest about whether this suits your venue.
-A forced party night in a quiet village local can feel awkward and lose money.
+When people search for adult Halloween party ideas, this is the one they mean: a proper evening event for grown-ups, not a kids' afternoon with cobwebs.
+A full Halloween party night works best if your pub has a younger or mixed-age crowd and you have space for a DJ or live music.
+Be honest about whether it suits your venue — a forced party night in a quiet village local can feel awkward and lose money.

 If it does suit you: